 Some dogs are so attached to their owners that they don’t know how to act around other people and animals.

-Certain dogs have a strong natural tendency to want to protect their owners and home, which it regards as its territory.
+Certain dogs have a strong natural tendency to want to protect their owners and home, which it regards as their territory.

 If you are away and you are enlisting the help of friends or family to walk your dog, it might not want to go on walks with them due to its desire to protect its dwelling.